 AACT YouthFest 2019 Adjudicators

-AACT YouthFest 2019 will present productions in Gettysburg College’s 800-seat Majestic Theater.
-YouthFest 2019 will feature three experienced adjudicators, whose comments on productions will be an educational experience for all participating companies and audience members.
+AACT YouthFest 2019 presented productions in Gettysburg College’s 800-seat Majestic Theater.
+YouthFest 2019 featured three experienced adjudicators, whose comments on productions were an educational experience for all participating companies and audience members.

 Kristy Meanor has spent a lifetime in community theatre as an actor, director, designer, and producer.
 For the last 12 years she has served as the Artistic Director for the Wetumpka Depot Players.
 Serving in past leadership roles with Southeastern Theatre Conference, she currently serves as president of the Alabama Conference of Theatre.
 Kristy is a recipient of the Marian Galloway Award for her contributions to theatre in Alabama.
 Performance credits include Jessie (‘night Mother), Sister Amnesia (Nunsense), Amanda (The Glass Menagerie), Dotty (Noises Off), and traveling the show At Wit’s End as Erma Bombeck.
 Directing credits, numbering over 100, include Big River, Young Frankenstein, Ring of Fire, Christmas Story, Tuesdays with Morrie, and The Fantasticks.
 Kristy has traveled productions to the state, regional, and national levels over the last nine years receiving recognitions along the way for top shows and for her work in direction, acting, and design.
 Kristy has adjudicated high school and community theatre festivals and was named 2018 Citizen of the Year by the Wetumpka Chamber of Commerce for her work promoting theatre in central Alabama.